School of Education

 - Biology Education (6th -12th grade), School of Agriculture, Community, Environment, and the Sciences

-- Elementary Education and Teaching (primary-5th grade), School of Education, Human Development, and Consumer Sciences
+- Elementary Education and Teaching (primary-5th grade), School of Education

 - English Education (6th -12th grade), School of Humanities and Performing Arts